kenatiod/MUT/Understanding Machine Understanding.md

 Harnad, S. (1992).
 The Turing Test is not a trick: Turing indistinguishability is a scientific criterion.
 ACM SIGART Bulletin, 3(4), 9-10.

 Hutchins, E. (1995).
-Cognition in the Wild.
-MIT press.
+Cognition in the wild.
+MIT Press.

 Keller, H. (1903).
-The Story of My Life.
-New York: Doubleday, Page & Co.
+The story of my life.
+Doubleday, Page & Co.

 Landau, B. (1997).
 Language and experience in blind children: Retrospective and prospective.
 In V. Lewis & G. M. Collis (Eds.), Blindness and psychological development in young children (pp. 107-127).
 British Psychological Society.

 Marcus, G. (2018).
-Deep learning: A critical appraisal. arXiv preprint arXiv:1801.00631.
+Deep learning: A critical appraisal. arXiv. https://arxiv.org/abs/1801.00631

 Noë, A. (2004).
 Action in perception.
-MIT press.
+MIT Press.

 Pinker, S. (1997).
 How the mind works.
-New York: Norton.
+W. W. Norton & Company.

+Rapaport, W. J. (2007).
+How Helen Keller used syntactic semantics to escape from a Chinese Room.
+Minds and Machines, 17(1), 1-51. https://doi.org/10.1007/s11023-007-9054-6

 Ryle, G. (1949).
 The concept of mind.
-London: Hutchinson.
+Hutchinson.

-Rapaport, W. J. (2007).
-How Helen Keller used syntactic semantics to escape from a Chinese Room.
-Minds and Machines Journal for Artificial Intelligence, Philosophy and Cognitive Science, Springer Science+Business Media.
-10.1007/s11023-007-9054-6

 Searle, J. R. (1980).
 Minds, brains, and programs.
 Behavioral and Brain Sciences, 3(3), 417-424.